emacs-mirror/emacs/mps/manual/source/reference/index.rst

     Return the :term:`arena class` for a :term:`virtual memory arena`.

-    A virtual memory arena uses the operating system's :term:`virtual memory` interface to allocate memory.
+    A virtual memory arena uses the operating system's :term:`virtual memory <virtual memory (1)>` interface to allocate memory.
 The chief consequence of this is that the arena can manage many more virtual addresses than it needs to commit memory to.
-This gives it flexibility as to where to place :term:`blocks <block>`, which reduces :term:`fragmentation` and helps make :term:`garbage collection`
+This gives it flexibility as to where to place :term:`blocks <block>`, which reduces :term:`fragmentation` and helps make :term:`garbage
-    more efficient.
+    collection` more efficient.

     This class is similar to :c:func:`mps_arena_class_vmnz` but uses a more complex placement policy, which is more suited to copying